Sustainable business is the key to the future of our planet. This is something I don't just want to say, but I want to do something about.

 In 2020, Stay tray officially received B Corporation Certification.
 This means that Stay tray meets the highest standards of social and environmental impact.
 At Stay tray, we understand that we are a part of something bigger.
 We have a responsibility to help solve the social and environmental challenges facing the world.

-Imagine if every business strived to be this sustainable.
+Imagine if every business strived to be sustainable.
 I think the world would look like a very different place.
 I can only hope that is where we are headed.